Walkman100/YTVL/README.md

 Future releases/ideas
 ====
 `v1.4` will have a box/text that automatically loads and tells the title of the video ID entered, and a button to generate the embedded video HTML or BB code which will be copied to the clipboard.
-A context menu for when you right-click on any of the `outputs` buttons that allows you to generate the URL and copy it will also be in this release.

 `v1.5` will probably have buttons to open the download pages for FullRip.net; MP3, Video or Video(alternative); KeepVid e.t.c.